emanuelm33/BinPo/README.md

                    it is imported by other programs and the information is obtained through the 'material' keyword.

 * _BP-scp.py_:       Component for calculation of the SC potential energy along the slab (SC-potential).
-                   Parameters not passed through the terminal are set by default from _~/conf_files/scp.yaml_.

 * _BP-fast_plot.py_: Quick plotter for the output of _BP-scp.py_.

 * _BP-bands.py_:     Band structure calculator component.
 Bands calculation can include projections onto planes.
 For the particular case of _t2g_ 2DESs, projections onto the orbital character is also available.
                    You can pass the identifier for band calculation by terminal, and many other parameters.
-                   Parameters not set will be taken from _~/conf_files/bands.yaml_.

 * _BP-energy_slices.py_:
 		   Energy slices calculator component.
 The calculation can include orbital character for _t2g_ 2DESs.
 		   You can pass the identifier for slice calculation by terminal, and many other parameters.
-Parameters not set will be taken form _~/conf_files/energy_slices.yaml_.
 At the end, the file is automatically saved for plotting.

 * _BP-energy_plot.py_:
       		   Energy slices plotter component.
 Plot the output of _BP-energy_slices.py_.
-Parameters not passed through the terminal will be set by default from _~/conf_files/energy_plot.yaml_.

 * _BP-envelope_wfs.py_:
 	           At present, it is just available for _t2g_ 2DESs.
 Envelope wavefunctions calculator at gamma point.
 	           It allows for obtaining and visualizing the envelope wavefunctions around the gamma point.
-Parameters not passed through the terminal will be set by default from _~/conf_files/envelope_wfs.yaml_.

 * _BP-orb_density.py_:
 	           At present, it is just available for _t2g_ 2DESs.
 Orbital decomposition of electron density.
 	           It allows for decomposing and plotting the electron density according to the orbital character.
-	           Parameters not passed through the terminal will be set by default from _~/conf_files/orb_density.yaml_.

 * _COPYING.md_:      GPLv3 license file.

 * _README.md_:       This file.